Law books in a law library

 • Year: 2015

-A 13-year-old girl was struck by a car after alighting from a school bus.
-The Supreme Court re-evaluated the apportionment of blame, reducing her contributory negligence from an initial 70% to 50%, emphasising the high standard of care required of drivers.
+A 13-year-old girl was struck by a car after stepping out from behind a school minibus.
+The driver was travelling too fast and failed to keep proper lookout.
+The Supreme Court reduced the girl's contributory negligence from 70% to 50%, holding both parties equally responsible for the accident.

 Facts